-Phage lysates of T4, SPP1, lambda and phiX174 were prepared as described previously (Sausset et al., 2022), and bacterial remains were removed by centrifugation (5000 g, 7 min, 4°C), followed by filtration through polyestersulfone (PES) membranes (0.2 µm pore size).
-A lysate of M13-yfp was obtained by propagating the infected strain in 50 mL of LB medium with 50 µg/mL kanamycin up to OD600 1, removing bacteria by centrifugation (5000 g, 7 min), and filtering the supernatant (0.45 µm PES filter).
-Stocks were kept at 4°C in SM buffer (200 mM NaCl, 50 mM Tris pH 7, 10 mM MgSO4).
+Phage lysates of T4, SPP1, lambda and phiX174 were prepared as described previously (Sausset et al., 2022), and bacterial remains were removed by centrifugation (5000 g, 7 min, 4°C), followed by filtration through PES filters.
+A lysate of M13-yfp was obtained by propagating the infected strain in 50 mL of LB-broth Lennox (Formedium) with 50 µg/mL kanamycin up to OD600 1, removing bacteria by centrifugation (5000 g, 7 min, 4°C), and filtering the supernatant with PES filter.
+Stocks were kept at 4°C in salt-magnesium (SM) buffer (200 mM NaCl, 50 mM Tris pH 7.5, 10 mM MgSO4).

-Pure phage stocks
+Pure phage DNA preparation

-(Sausset et al., 2022)
+From lysates, phages were concentrated by overnight centrifugation (20 000 g, 16 h), resuspended in 0.5 mL SM buffer, and loaded on SM-iodixanol gradients as described (Sausset et al., 2022).
+The phage-containing fraction was dialyzed against SM buffer and stored at 4°C. Prior to phage DNA extraction, purified particles were treated for 1 h at 37°C with DNaseI (8 units) and RNaseA (20 units) in SM buffer complemented with 0.5 mM CaCl2 to eliminate any residual bacterial DNA or RNA.
+The reaction was stopped by adding EDTA (20 mM).

+To extract DNA from the capsids, samples were then treated with proteinase K (2 mg/mL) and SDS (0.5%) for 20 min at 56°C. Phage DNA was then extracted by phenol‒chloroform-isoamyl alcohol (25:24:1) extraction followed by two chloroform-isoamyl alcohol (24:1) purification steps.
+At each step, the solvent and aqueous phases were separated by centrifugation 15 minutes at 12 000g, 4°C. DNA was then supplemented with 300 mM potassium acetate pH 4.8, and precipitated with two volumes of ethanol, centrifuged for 30 min at 12000 g and 4°C, and the pellet was resuspended in 10 mM Tris buffer pH 8.
+Phage dsDNA concentration was estimated using a Qubit device.

-Phage quantification for the synthetic phage mixes
+Phage quantification and preparation of the synthetic phage mixes